Is a Butterfly an Insect? What Science Says

 Classification can be an unusually complicated matter.
 Species we would consider insects may not necessarily fall into that category.
 It all depends on their DNA and what species they are related to.

 Luckily, butterflies are not one of these confusing cases.
-They are considered insects for a few different reasons.
+Butterflies are considered insects for a few different reasons.
 Firstly, butterflies have six legs and three main body parts, a requirement of any insect.
 These body parts include the head, thorax, and abdomen.
 They also have two antennae and so they are extremely similar to other insects.

 Yes, butterflies are easily considered insects.

-Why Butterflies are Insects
+The 5 Reasons Why Butterflies are Insects

 To qualify as an insect, an animal has to meet a few different requirements.
 Let’s look at these requirements and how the butterfly adds up.